genericpnpmonit0r/b19pre-mappings/README.md

 Unfinished Enigma mappings for Minecraft Beta 1.9 prereleases.

+These mappings are made with FabricMC's fork of Enigma which can be found here: https://maven.fabricmc.net/cuchaz/enigma-swing/0.27.3/

+Specifically version enigma-swing-0.27.3-all.

 # Notes

 I will __NOT__ be providing any help with using these mappings.
 You will have to figure that out on your own.